The Notorious B.I.G.: 1972–1990: Early life

-Christopher George Latore Wallace was born at Cumberland Hospital in Brooklyn, New York, on May 21, 1972.
-Wallace was the only child of Jamaican immigrant parents; his mother, Voletta Wallace, was a preschool teacher, while his father, Selwyn George Latore, was a welder and politician.
+Christopher George Latore Wallace was born at Cumberland Hospital in Brooklyn, New York City, on May 21, 1972.
+Wallace was the only child of Jamaican immigrant parents; his mother, Voletta Wallace (died 2025), was a preschool teacher, while his father, Selwyn George Latore, was a welder.
 At the age of five, he began attending preschool at Quincy-Lexington Open Door Day Care Center, where he was already bigger than most of the other children.
 Three months before Wallace's third birthday, his father left the family, leaving his mother to raise him while working two jobs.
 He grew up in Brooklyn's Clinton Hill, near the border of Bedford-Stuyvesant.
 As a child, Wallace spent most of his time on Fulton Street, where he was introduced to drug dealing, alcoholism, and gambling.
 Raised as a Jehovah's Witness, Wallace attended St. Peter Claver Church in Brooklyn, graduating from the parish elementary school in 1982.
-He excelled in the English subject at Queen of All Saints Middle School.
+He excelled in English at Queen of All Saints Middle School.
 He attended Westinghouse High School, a public school attended by several future celebrities, including Jay-Z and Busta Rhymes.